damir-majer/ABAPKoans/README.md

 * ABAP 7.4+

 # Within it you'll find:
-* $ABAP_KOANS: this package contains everything and is the main entrypoint
+* $ABAP_KOANS: this package contains everything and is the main entrypoint.
-* $ABAP_KOANS_EXERCISES within these subpackage all exercises are available
-* Navigate to the lowest packages and open the global classes.
-Run the ABAP Unit Tests with the shortkey CTRL+SHIFT+F10 and solve step by step the ongoing challenges
+* Navigate to the the global classes and go to the 'local Testclass section'.
+Run the ABAP Unit Tests with the shortcut CTRL+SHIFT+F10 and solve step by step the ongoing challenges.

 # Installation
 * Download this repository as a zip